IZEDx/stencil-quantum/README.md

 Both decorators are reactive in a stencil sense, meaning they trigger a re-render if their values change.
 If you set the value on a providing component, then all child components that use it will be re-rendered.

-In order to use these decorators, your Stencil component also needs to have their HTMLElement defined as "el", using ```@Element()```, as Stencil Quantum needs to access the DOM to determine the scopes.
+In order to use these decorators, your Stencil component also needs to have their HTMLElement defined as "el", using ```@Element()```, since Stencil Quantum needs to access the DOM to determine the scopes.

 ### Example